Minnesota State University, Mankato

 - Percent students of color: 12%

-Five residence communities house 2,800 students and include academic, social and dining opportunities for residents.
-Suite- style living is available in Preska Residence Community, which opened in 2012, and Julia A. Sears Residence Community, built in 2008.
-Three- and 5-person apartment-style housing and recently renovated traditional double rooms include additional sinks and are air-conditioned.
-Many off-campus rental units for upperclassmen are within easy walking distance.
+Five residence communities house 3,000 students and include academic, social and dining opportunities.
+Suite-style living is available in Preska Residence Community, which opened in 2012, and Julia A. Sears Residence Community, built in 2008.
+Three- and 5-person apartment-style housing is available at Stadium Heights, with a new building available in 2015.
+Traditional double rooms include additional sinks and air-conditioning.
+Many off-campus rentals are available within easy walking distance.

 Minnesota State University, Mankato generally will accept you as a first-year student if you can answer “yes” to at least one of these questions: